eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 In this tutorial, you've learned how to create a custom rule and plugin for ESLint.
 You've made a custom rule that requires all `const` variables named `foo` to be assigned the string `"bar"` and suggests replacing any other value assigned to `const foo` with `"bar"`.
 You've also added the rule to a plugin, and published the plugin on npm.

-Through doing this, you've learned the following practices which you can apply to creating other custom rules and plugins:
+Through doing this, you've learned the following practices which you can apply to create other custom rules and plugins:

 1. Creating an ESLint custom rule
 1. Testing the custom rule